AnaBondiguel/ruby-flowershop-app/README.md

 #	R6 Develop a list of features that are included in the application.
 ## Four Features:
 Display Welcome, Display Bouquets, Placing An Order, and Display Order and Total Order Price

+These features allowe me to demonstrate my understanding of use of variables and the concept of variable scope, loops and conditional control structures, and error handling.

 ## Describe Each Feature: